2care2teach4kids

 Authentic Assessment

-Authentic assessments are assessment practices typically embedded in children’s play that show what children know and can do (NAEYC, 2022).
+According to the book Developmentally Appropriate Practices in Early Childhood Programs Serving Children Ages Birth through Age Eight (NAEYC, 2022), authentic assessments are assessment practices typically embedded in children’s play that show what children know and can do.

 They can include: